Mahmoud-Darweesh/AI-Lab-Machine-Guide/README.md

 ```

 Note: The above commands only work if `conda init` has been run first. `conda init` is available in Conda versions 4.6.12 and later.

+If you find any difficulty in installing conda you can refer to this [video](https://www.youtube.com/watch?v=P6eGTN9QN2Q), they follow similar steps.

 Congratulations!
 You have successfully installed and set up Conda on your GPU machine.